On the pod, the guys revisit The Gang Finds a Dumpster Baby from It's Always Sunny in Philadelphia Season 3, Episode 1.

 Glenn: I was always tempted to do it when I was single 'cause-

 Glenn: -I was always like, "I'm so pale."
 Like, if I could just get a little bass and keep it.

 Glenn: I don't need to be like, you know-

 Glenn: -orange or-or even fully brown.
 I just need to be like a li-- I just need to be like I've spent a little bit of time in the sun.
-You know what I mean? [crosstalk]
+You know what I mean?
+A healthy man.

 Charlie: Well, why not just puff that shirt off when you go pull little basketball?